RACV Logo

 Day 2: Canakkale

-After breakfast this morning, hit the road enroute to Canakkale – a port city on the southern shore of the Dardanelles.
-You’ll stop along the way to explore Gallipoli on a guided tour that will teach you about the significant events and history embedded in this area.
-Your guide will take you to ANZAC Cove and major memorial sites like Brighton Beach and ANZAC commemorative Site.
-You’ll also take in the views across the Dardanelles Strait and the Gallipoli Peninsula.
-This evening, we’ll spend the night in Canakkale with free time to grab dinner and get ready for tomorrow’s adventures.
+After breakfast, hit the road to Canakkale – a port city on the southern shore of the Dardanelles.
+On the way, you’ll stop for a guided tour of Gallipoli to learn about the significant events that took place here during WWI.
+Your guide will take you to ANZAC Cove and major memorial sites like Brighton Beach and the ANZAC Commemorative Site.
+Make sure your camera is charged – the views of the Dardanelles Strait and the Gallipoli Peninsula here are gorgeous.
+This evening, you’ll spend the night in Canakkale with free time to grab dinner and recharge for tomorrow’s adventures.

 Day 4: Ephesus/Overnight Train

-This morning, take a private minivan to visit the ruins of the ancient city of Ephesus – one of the best-preserved Greco-Roman classical cities in the world.
-Once the capital city of Roman Asia Minor, the city has a fascinating history, which really comes alive with a local guide to enhance your experience.
-Considering their age, the ruins are in incredible shape, and it’s not difficult to imagine them in their full glory over 2000 years ago, equipped with running water, public toilets, a medical institute, and Roman baths.
-The theatre is well preserved and regularly hosts concerts, but it's perhaps the magnificent library that is the most striking.
-Then enjoy a lunch after the tour and don't miss out the chance of peeking into their kitchen where the local ladies make the delicious gozleme.
-You'll some free time later before being transferred to Izmir in the early evening - an overnight train, will be waiting to transport you through the night to the central Anatolian city of Konya.
+This morning, take a private minivan to the ancient city of Ephesus – one of the world’s best-preserved Greco-Roman classical cities.
+Once the capital of Roman Asia Minor, Ephesus has a fascinating history that really comes alive with a local guide to show you around.
+Considering their age, the ruins are in incredible shape, and it’s not difficult to imagine them in their full glory over 2000 years ago with running water, public toilets, a medical institute and Roman baths.
+The Great Theatre is well-preserved and regularly hosts concerts, but the Library of Celsus is the most striking.
+Then, have lunch and maybe watch the local ladies make gozleme.
+You'll have some free time this evening before transferring to Izmir to board an overnight train to Konya.

 Day 5: Konya / Cappadocia

-Wake up in Konya, a traditional Turkish city that's closely linked with the whirling dervish sect of Islam developed in the 13th century by Celaleddin Rumi, considered one of Islam's greatest Sufi mystics.
-Visit the Mevlana Museum and stretch your legs in town before hitting the road to Cappadocia.
-Keep an eye out for the fairy chimneys, the hallmarks of Cappadocia's otherworldly landscape, as you drive across the Anatolian plains.
-Stop enroute at one of the underground cities that once provided a safe haven in times of war or persecution.
-Arrive in the Cappadocian town of Ugrup in the late afternoon and take a sunset valley walk before settling in for the evening.
-This evening, you'll be treated to a stay in a local cave hotel that Cappadocia is famous for here.
+Wake up in Konya, a historic Turkish city closely linked with the whirling dervish sect of Islam developed by Rumi, a famous Sufi mystic in the 13th century.
+Visit the Mevlana Museum, maybe watching an optional whirling dervish dance, and stretch your legs in town before hitting the road to Cappadocia.
+Look out for the fairy chimneys, the hallmark of the region's otherworldly landscape, as you drive across the Anatolian plains and stop at an underground city used as a safe haven during wartimes.
+Arrive in the town of Urgup in the late afternoon in time for a sunset walk in the valley.
+Your accommodation tonight is a traditional cave hotel that overlooks the valley.

 Day 6: Cappadocia